FuRPE: Learning Full-body Reconstruction from Part Experts: Method

 \subsection{Overview}

+In this section, we delve into the comprehensive description of our proposed methodology, FuRPE.
+The process flow of our method is illustrated in Fig. \ref{fig:pipeline}.
+As depicted in Fig. \ref{fig:pipeline} (a), the process commences with the generation of pseudo labels and pseudo features.
+We denote the pseudo labels and features for the face, hand, and body as $(L^f_{pre}, F^f)$, $(L^h_{pre}, F^h)$, and $(L^b_{pre}, F^b)$ respectively before the selection process.

+To ensure high-quality training data, we implement an elaborate pseudo ground-truth selection scheme, which refines these initial pseudo labels to $(L^f, F^f)$, $(L^h, F^h)$, and $(L^b, F^b)$, where the subscript indicates the corresponding body part (face: 'f', hand: 'h', body: 'b').

-In this section, we introduce the proposed FuRPE in detail.
-Fig. \ref{fig:pipeline} illustrates the pipeline of our proposed method.
-As shown in Fig. \ref{fig:pipeline} (a), given an input image, we first adopt a body expert, a hand expert and a face expert to generate pseudo labels and pseudo features for training the full-body reconstruction network.
-An elaborately designed pseudo ground-truth selection scheme is adopted during training to make sure that all pseudo labels and pseudo features are in high quality.
-Then, as shown in Fig. \ref{fig:pipeline} (b), to further improve performance, we introduce an Exponential Moving Average (EMA) self-supervision pipeline.
-Specifically, at the beginning of the training, we initialize a student network and a teacher network simultaneously.
-Given an input image, we firstly randomly augment it into two images $I_a$ and $I_b$. $I_a$ is input into the teacher network, and $I_b$ is input into the student network.
-The outputs and weights of the two networks should be consistent according to the data augmentation method.
-To keep such kinds of consistency, an EMA training strategy is adopted to update the weights of the two networks so that the two networks can be trained jointly.
-Then, at inference time, only the student network is utilized to predict the full-body parameters.
-Next, we introduce the experts, the pseudo ground-truth selection scheme, the training loss, and the EMA training strategy in detail.
+As shown in Fig. \ref{fig:pipeline} (b), we introduce an Exponential Moving Average (EMA) self-supervision pipeline to further enhance performance.
+At the onset of training, we simultaneously instantiate a student network and a teacher network.
+We denote an input image as $I$, which is randomly augmented into two images, $I_a$ and $I_b$. $I_a$ is processed by the teacher network, and $I_b$ is processed by the student network.
+The outputs and weights of the two networks should align according to the data augmentation method.
+To maintain this consistency, we adopt an EMA training strategy to update the weights of the networks, enabling them to be trained jointly.
+During inference, only the student network is utilized to predict the full-body parameters.